LinkedInAttic/datafu/README.md

 * Set operations (intersect, union)
 * and [more](http://linkedin.github.com/datafu/docs/javadoc/)...

 Each function is unit tested and code coverage is being tracked for the entire library.

-It has been tested against Pig 0.11.
+## Pig Compatibility

+The current version of DataFu has been tested against Pig 0.11.1.
+DataFu should be compatible with some older versions of Pig, however we do not do any sort of testing with prior versions of Pig and do not guarantee compatibility.
+Our policy is to test against the most recent version of Pig whenever we release and make sure DataFu works with that version.

 ## Blog Posts